SPIN-UMass/MassBrowser/doc/test_instruction.md

 `www.youtube.com` is accessible with the help of Mass Buddies, which are also known as yaler proxies.

-Apart from using MassBrowser to test it, we can also use curl from commandline:
+Apart from using MassBrowser to test it, we can also use curl from command line:

 ```sh
 curl -x socks5h://localhost:7080 https://www.youtube.com